Capture the beauty of your favourite floral on a set of flower painted rocks and bring touches of color and cheer to your home and garden.

 And if you have a rock painting friend, why not create a rock painting craft kit for them?

-Supplies Needed for these Painted Rock Flowers:
+Supplies Needed for this Rock Painting Project:

 This post contains affiliate links for you shopping convenience.
 You can read our full disclosure statement here.

-How to make flower painted rocks:
+How to make flower painted rocks

 Painting a Pink Zinnia Flower Rock

-Painting a Yellow Zinnia Flower Rock
+Painting Yellow Zinnia Rock Flowers

 Mix summer squash color with small amount of black and paint a small dot in the center of the rock.